seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 import { vars as publicVars } from 'braid-design-system/css';
 import { vars as privateVars } from 'braid-design-system/lib/themes/vars.css';

-// Error: fontFamily is not available on public vars const { fontFamily } = publicVars;

 // fontFamily is available on private vars const { fontFamily } = privateVars;

+// Error: fontFamily is not available on public vars.
+This is by design; see explanation below const { fontFamily } = publicVars;
 ```

 In the case of `vars`, the publicly exported `vars` object contains a subset of the properties available within the private `vars` object.